 Section 10(5) of the Income Tax Act, 1961 with Rule 2B ensures the exemption of tax and also details the conditions subject to tax exemption.
 There are some rules related to the exemption of tax that is stated clearly under Section 10(5) of the Income Tax Act, 1961.

-Though it is known that Leave Travel Allowance amount is exempted from tax, there are still doubts on the exemption.
+Though it is known that the Leave Travel Allowance amount is exempted from tax, there are still doubts about the exemption.
 The exemption is restricted only to the travel cost incurred by the employee.
 The tax exemption is not valid for the costs incurred during the entire trip which might include expenses such as food expenses, shopping expense and other expense.The exemption is not available for more than two children of the individual born after October 01, 1998.
-Exemption is allowed for only two travels within a block of four years.
+The exemption is allowed for only two travels within a block of four years.
 The current block is between 2014-2017.
 If the individual doesn’t take advantage of the exemption within this block, they can carry it over to the next block.

 Given below is a list of expenses that is exempted under Leave Travel Allowance